MinMengbin/LaserscannerABBrobot/README.md

 [ INFO] [1506576087.631932325]: First point: [-2.182462 -0.750816]

-- rosrun rviz rviz (Open a new terminal)
-- Add a LaserScan on rviz by clicking Add on the bottom of the left Displays panel (more details available at https://github.com/ros-gbp/urg_node-release)
-- Change the Topic (Under LaserScan) to /scan (more details available at https://github.com/ros-gbp/urg_node-release)
-- Change the Fixed Frame (Under Global Options) to /laser (more details available at https://github.com/ros-gbp/urg_node-release)
-Now, the dots are shown on the rviz window https://www.youtube.com/watch?v=iAATysYQh3g&t=3s&list=PLTK_5YZhA5tG_WGu19Jo2jqEyzdOrrMiM&index=2.

-For simulation:
 - roslaunch abbaspa abbga.launch has_velocity_limits:=false
 (Note for me:  /home/abbaspasimu.txt  run  . abbaspasimu)
 - rosrun abb2ros motion_planning_aspa